Can a non-U.S. citizen buy a house in America?

 Politics, DACA, and home loans

-If you’re a dreamer, you’ll be acutely aware of the political squabbles that have surrounded the DACA program in recent years.
+If you’re a Dreamer, you’ll be acutely aware of the political squabbles that have surrounded the DACA program in recent years.
+President Obama launched the program in 2012.
+After taking office in 2017, President Trump pledged to eliminate the program.

 Foreign home buyers and U.S. credit